-We'll send you one email every month full of helpful articles.
+We'll send you one email every month full of helpful resources.

 We celebrate National Poetry Month every year in April.
 This is a time to bring words to life through special experiences, projects, and celebrations with your students and school community.
 I love using art, writing, music, acting, and more to teach children about poetry and inspire them to be poets, too.
 I also love to think of ways to tie different subjects such as science, math, and history into Poetry Month and poetic opportunities throughout the year.

 April is the perfect time to bring focus to creativity and writing!
 In April, there are several focus areas that highlight the importance of developing literacy skills and engaging in ongoing learning and creating.

 As you walk into many school libraries, you will see multiple spaces set up engaging students in different types of independent and self-directed learning.
 These are called learning centers and are used within libraries and classrooms in a variety of ways.
 They can be used to teach skills, as enrichment, to explore, and as a place to cultivate individual interests.